 Dysphagia refers to a difficulty in swallowing.
 Lots of people are unaware of having Dysphagia.
+The good news is that there are dysphagia treatment available.

 It is usually caused by nerve or muscle problems and can be painful at time.
 It is more common in older people and babies.
 There is a wide range of conditions which can cause swallowing problems.
 Here is a list of Neurological problems.